 Perhaps then it’s no surprise that the application fee (for businesses with annual UK cryptoasset income greater than £250,000) is £10,000, as compared with £5,000 for an AEMI.

 Carrot vs stick

 The timing of your application is particularly important.
-In an effort to encourage firms to submit applications early – in the hope of better managing its workflow during the period – the FCA has committed to prioritising any applications received (from existing businesses) by 30th June 2020.
-Whilst not guaranteeing a positive outcome, it is as close as the regulator will come to saying that any application received by that date will be determined by the 10th January 2021.
+In an effort to encourage firms to submit applications early – in the hope of better managing its workflow during the period – the FCA committed to prioritising any applications received (from existing businesses) by 30th June 2020.
+Whilst not guaranteeing a positive outcome, it is as close as the regulator will come to saying that any application received by that date would be determined by 10th January 2021.

 So, which is more appealing; the carrot or the stick?

 If you have any questions, require support with your application or responding to the FCAs feedback, our experienced team can help.